imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 adjustments before I felt any kind of success.
-It came as a small comfort to learn that I was not alone - in fact it is well understood now that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness (Wiseman, R. 59 seconds, Praise Be!), and for precisely the reasons outlined above.
+It came as a small comfort to learn that I was not alone - in fact it is well understood now that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness, and for precisely the reasons outlined above.

 But things get more interesting when you examine rightness in the interactions between people.
 What I'm especially interested in right now is